In Puerto Rico, A Woman Infected With Zika Prays For A Healthy Baby

 Mojica was a faithful member of a Seventh-Day Adventist congregation that does allow for abortion under extraordinary circumstances, but says she now converses with God on her own.

-Recent research suggests that Zika may cause a wider range of congenital problems that previously suspected, with some that may not manifest until well after a child is born.
+Recent research suggests that Zika may cause a wider range of congenital problems than previously suspected, with some that may not manifest until well after a child is born.
 And with a quarter of Puerto Rico's residents thought to be infected, it is unclear how many babies will have special needs.
 But finding adequate care for children born with disabilities is difficult in Puerto Rico, where services are fragmented, poorly funded and already oversubscribed.
 Nearly half the population lives in poverty.

 The Division of Children with Special Medical Needs, part of the commonwealth's health department, runs some programs to assist families with children with disabilities, such as Advancing Together, a service that trains caregivers and helps families set up a development plan for the child.
 But the program expires when the child turns 3, and responsibility for services is transferred to the Puerto Rican Department of Education, which has consolidated or closed dozens of schools in recent years due to declining enrollment rates and strapped budgets.
 Thirty percent of students attending public schools on the island in 2013 were enrolled in individualized education programs for children with special needs.